Richard

 “Without that win I wouldn't be where I am today."

-Having tasted victory on the European Tour, ‘Blandy’ – as he is affectionately nicknamed – won two Senior Majors in 2024 at his very first attempt.
+Having tasted victory on the European Tour, ‘Blandy’ – as he is affectionately nicknamed – won two senior majors in 2024 in his first attempts.

-In the space of three months last summer, Bland finished top of the leaderboard at both the Senior PGA Championship and the US Senior Open, to match the great Arnold Palmer’s record of winning his first two senior starts.
+In the space of three months, Bland finished at the top of the leaderboard at both the Senior PGA Championship and the U.S. Senior Open to match the great Arnold Palmer’s record of winning his first two senior starts.

-At the PGA in May Bland shot a final-round 63 to seal a comfortable three-stroke victory over the field at Harbor Shores, but he needed four extra holes to beat off overnight leader Hiroyuki Fujita in July’s Senior Open at Newport Country Club.
+At the Senior PGA in May, Bland shot a final-round 63 to seal a comfortable three-stroke victory over the field at Harbor Shores, but he needed four extra holes to knock off overnight leader Hiroyuki Fujita in July’s U.S. Senior Open at Newport Country Club.

 The deciding moment came on the par-4 18th, which was being used as a sudden death hole, where Bland had to play his third shot out of a greenside bunker.